babbworks/workpads-pitch/pitch/advantage.md

 # Advantage

-Sovereign Services
+Sovereign Service
-Gauranteed autonomy for the most secretive segments.
+Guaranteed autonomy for the most secretive segments.

 Hardware-focused roaap that frees us from the Team Subscription paradigm.